-Mycorrhizal fungi are beneficial soil organisms that attach themselves to the roots of plants — almost 95% of the world’s growing things have a symbiotic reationship with mycorrhiza – and help them facilitate the uptake of water and nutrients.
-I first came aware of mycorrhizal fungi when pursuing hydroponic gardening a few years back.
-Hydroponic gardeners add mycorrhizal fungi innoculants to their growing solutions to encourage quick and vibrant growth.
+Mycorrhizal fungi are beneficial soil organisms that attach themselves to the roots of plants — almost 95% of the world’s growing things have a symbiotic relationship with mycorrhizae — and help them facilitate the uptake of water and nutrients.
+I first came aware of the mycorrhizae when pursuing hydroponic gardening a few years back.
+Hydroponic gardeners add mycorrhizal fungi products to their growing solutions to encourage quick and vibrant growth.
 Some soil boosters also contain them.
 That’s good as far as it goes.

-What I didn’t know is that mycorrhizal fungi play an important role in the environment.
+What I didn’t know is that these tiny fungal filaments play an important role in the environment.
 They assist plants in taking up carbon dioxide, which helps the plants and the atmosphere.
 Regardless of what you believe is causing global warming, there’s one fact that all sides acknowledge; and that’s not necessarily believing the planet is getting warmer.
 It’s that the average parts per million of carbon dioxide is increasing.
 That’s the actual mechanism of all things popularly labeled as “global warming” of “climate change.”
 Anything that helps take CO2 from the atmosphere so as to return it to more normal levels is a good thing.
 And guess what?
-That’s exactly what mycorrhiza do.
+That’s exactly what mycorrhizae do.
 Here’s a summary of one study from the U.S. Department of Agriculture’s Research Service:

 Arbuscular mycorrhizal fungi (AMF) form symbiotic associations with roots of most plants.
 The fungi receive organic sustenance from host plants while contributing mineral nutrients to them.
 AMF have a major role in global carbon cycling because they consume up to 20% of plant assimilates and deposit slowly decomposing organic compounds in the soil, thus promoting soil carbon sequestration.
 Atmospheric carbon dioxide (CO2) enrichment often stimulates AMF growth, suggesting that soil carbon storage via enhanced AMF activity will also be increased in the future.